Today we’re going to give you a detailed comparison of ProWritingAid vs Writer.com (formerly Qordoba).

 Free users can upgrade to Premium for a one-week trial at any time, providing access to all premium integrations with no commitment.
 Teams or organizations that want to arrange longer trials can do so by reaching out via our support team.

 Writer.com does not offer a free version.
-It offers a one-month free trial after which you either upgrade to a paid plan or you lose access.
+It offers a two-week free trial after which you either upgrade to a paid plan or you lose access.

-ProWritingAid offers access to all integrations and reports at all license levels starting at $79 per year.
+ProWritingAid offers access to all integrations and reports at all license levels starting at $20 per month, or you can save 50% by purchasing a yearly license for $120.
 Teams and enterprise licenses offer additional team management tools, and greater style guide and term base capacity.

 Both ProWritingAid and Writer.com are customizable.
 Both allow users to write custom style rules, upload terms to a term base, and create text snippets.